bevyengine/bevy/release-content/migration_guides_template.md

 - What has changed since the last release?
 - Why did we make this breaking change?
-- Wow can users migrate their existing code?
+- How can users migrate their existing code?

 Remember to copy this template into a new file with a descriptive name.